Ed Pabst

-Edward D. A. Pabst (1868 – June 19, 1940) was a Major League Baseball player.
+Edward D. A. Pabst (July 8, 1868 – June 19, 1940) was an American Major League Baseball player.
 He played outfield in four games for the St. Louis Brows and eight games for the Philadelphia Athletics of the American Association during the 1890 baseball season.
 He remained active through 1904 in the minor leagues, and even managed during part of the 1902 season.